matthambrecht/eaql/docs/eaql/architecture/PARSING.md

                                   columns: []
 ```

 A lot of parsing ends up being relatively simple and repetative at some times but there are some complex problems that we'll go over.
 Our AST ends up being defined by our grammar which can be found [here](./EAQL.ebnf).
-Essentially what we want when defining our grammar is ensure that every state our language defines all possible following states we wish to support.
+Essentially what we want when defining our grammar is to ensure that for every state, our language defines all possible following states we wish to support.
 This makes it such that when we arrive at any token, we can always assert exactly what we "expect" to see next, and if we don't see what we expect, we can easily tell the user exactly where or why something is wrong.

 Lets revisit our example query tokenized: